billycao/Wi-Mote/server/ReadMe.txt

   The PIN must be in the range 0-65536.

-  On the Android side, the PIN is currently hardcoded to be 1337.
+  On the Android side, the WiMoteUtil class has been updated to transmit PIN.
+  However, the PIN is currently hardcoded to be 1337.
   TODO: Add Android UI preferences for PIN.

 -------------------------------------------------------------------------------